 I think you could add to that the fact that men do have friends, but definitely they do not talk to them about their feelings of anguish in a way that might help them.
 Men do not like to talk about feelings.
 Especially when we are young.
 We are far more likely, at age 18 to 23, to try to resolve emotional distress — the grief of a break-up — in a self-destructive way.
 By drinking heavily, for example.
 The male way to deal with pain of this sort is to try to angrily, wordlessly, blot it out.
 Women, I suppose, are more likely to share sadness with friends and perhaps gain useful perspective from that process.
 So that would tend to make them more resilient.
 Alternatively, they just slide into depression.
 If you like, they turn their anger inwards.

 Then there’s the question of the effect a catastrophic rejection has on the male ego and sense of self.
 It’s crushing, totally devastating.
 And possibly that damage to amour-propre is more of a blow when it happens to a man.
 Men are proud creatures.
 Also, for some young men, dealing with women, and intimacy generally, can be a bit of a challenge.
 I know this for a fact.
 This is one reason why alcohol comes in so handy, of course, in romantic dealings between the sexes: it brilliantly reduces fear and boosts self-confidence.
 Drink delivers the necessary insouciance to the nervous male, or that’s the belief we cling to, at least.
+But if you feel like you need help to stop drinking, Pacific Ridge offers treatment options for those struggling with addiction (view it now).

 The most controversial possibility — but it’s one that has to be considered, even if only to be ruled out — is that there’s actually something tougher, something intrinsically harder about women.
 Could this be true?
 That women are constitutionally more equipped to deal with endings of relationships?
 And the corollary — that men are, deep down, softer and more liable to be hurt?
 It’s that familiar idea of the lethal female who will break your heart, destroy you and then coolly move on to the next victim.
 Perhaps best to say that these women certainly exist, but by no means all of them are like that.